Aniket2234/SuyogCardDigital/DEPLOYMENT.md

 The build process does the following:
 1. Runs `vite build` to build the frontend React application
-2. Bundles the Express server using esbuild
+2. Bundles the Express server using esbuild (not used in Netlify deployment)
-3. Outputs everything to the `dist` directory
+3. Outputs the frontend static files to the `dist/public` directory
+4. Netlify serves the static files from `dist/public`

 ## Troubleshooting